Note: For the latest information on the Covid-19 Vaccine in Nova Scotia, visit: www.nshealth.ca/coronavirusvaccine

 Getting an Appointment:

-As the 1st Covid-19 wave is easing, most physicians’ offices, including ours, have been receiving a higher than average number of calls and requests for appointments.
+Our office has been receiving a higher than average number of calls and requests for appointments.
 The challenges in accommodating all these appointments is made more difficult by the public safety protocols required of us to help keep you safe.
 These protocols and safety measures limit the number of patients we can see safely per day.
 We are doing our utmost to keep your health in mind, and, as such, our face-to-face visits are reserved for patients requiring in-office examinations.
 All other visits will be booked as phone visits.

 Please note: our phone visit requests have increased in number and there may be a longer than usual wait for routine phone appointments.
 To ensure you’re receiving the best care possible during this challenging time, please advise our staff of your exact health care needs when you’re speaking with them on the phone.